NativeScript/plugins/packages/local-notifications/README.md

 ## Use @nativescript/local-notifications

-> **Note** If on `iOS 10+` notifications are not being received or the method `addOnMessageReceivedCallback` is not invoked, you can try wiring to the [UNUserNotificationCenterDelegate](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate?language=objc)
+> **Note: Advanced!** If on `iOS 10+` notifications are not being received or the method `addOnMessageReceivedCallback` is not invoked, you can try wiring to the [UNUserNotificationCenterDelegate](https://developer.apple.com/documentation/usernotifications/unusernotificationcenterdelegate?language=objc)
 <!-- TODO: UNUserNotificationCenterDelegate Example -->

 ### Import the plugin

 To import the plugin, use either of the 2 ways below.

 ```ts